top of page

 About

-He graduated high school from Interlochen Arts Academy, where he spent three years studying theater.
-Luke's last performance at Interlochen was as Laertes in their 2024 production of Hamlet.
+Luke graduated from Interlochen Arts Academy, where he spent three years studying musical theater.
+His final performance there was as Laertes in Interlochen's 2024 production of Hamlet.
 The previous summer, he performed in the intensive ensemble of Chess at The Muny in St. Louis.
-Luke also participated in Interlochen's interdisciplinary and collaborative production, Mukti, which premiered at Lincoln Center.
-This experience solidified his passion not only for performing but also for contributing to the creative and organizational processes behind theatrical productions.
-He spent over six months devising and developing the show alongside peers and faculty, gaining firsthand experience in project development.
+At Interlochen, he also participated in Mukti, an interdisciplinary and collaborative production that premiered at Lincoln Center and solidified his passion for the creative and organizational processes behind theatrical work.
+Over about six months, he devised and developed the show alongside peers and faculty, gaining firsthand experience in project development from the ground up.

 "Somalia Dream" from Mukti at Lincoln Center